liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-for.md

 -  Wilson stroked his very young moustache and dreamed, waiting for his gin-and-bitters —— the heart of the matter

 -  He was alone on the balcony except for one bearded Indian in a turban who had already tried to tell his fortune: this was not the hour or the day for white men — they would be at the beach five miles away, but Wilson had no car —— the heart of the matter

+-  For public exhibition he had his Wallace —— the heart of the matter